The Word of the Year: Jamaica Off

 Globalization is growing.
 Google, Facebook and Co. make the borderline a minor issue that could cost any geography teacher the job.
 Over the same period, nationalist movements are dressing a smart cloak and subtly taking power.

-Company make an advertising campaign "Dear Customer, you have never been so much value to us" and at the same time cancel the customer-oriented branch network.
+Companies are making an advertising campaign "Dear Customer, you have never been so much value to us" and at the same time we are canceling the customer-oriented branch network.

 Every society has the buzz words it deserves